Newham Hospital Art Trail

 How this works

-Find an artwork in or around Newham Hospital, wherever you are working.
+Find an artwork in or around Newham Hospital, wherever you are.
 Take a moment to stop and look at it.

-Notice a shape that stands out to you, such as a curve, a loop or a zigzag.
+Notice a shape that stands out to you, maybe a curve, a loop or a zigzag.
 Slowly trace the shape in the air with your hand, following its path.
 If you feel comfortable, follow the shape with your body.
-You might take a curved step, turn gently, or sway in the same rhythm.
+You might take a curved step, turn gently, or sway.

-If you feel like taking a short walk further, staff are encouraged to continue to the Orthopaedic Centre (BHOC), Newham Hospital, where you can find Rhys Coren’s vinyl wallcovering and framed prints.
+If you would like to explore further, head back to the ground floor and continue to the Orthopaedic Centre (BHOC) to discover Rhys Coren’s vinyl wallcovering and framed prints.

 Colour Hunt

-Colour Hunt is a simple mindfulness activity presented as a playful visual task.
-Mindfulness is about paying attention by gently focusing on one thing at a time.
-It includes two creative prompts, Capture a Colour and Mindful Colouring, which offer you a quiet creative pause, can help organise your thoughts and feelings in a visual way and supports your wellbeing during a busy day.
+Colour Hunt is a simple mindfulness activity.
+It is about paying attention by gently focusing on one thing at a time.
+There are two creative prompts, Capture a Colour and Mindful Colouring.

 How this works